 This recipe was sponsored by the New York Beef Council.

 Earlier this summer I was invited to participate in a “Beef Bash” with the NY Beef Council.
 Over the course of two zoom-filled days, I got a crash course in all things beef: from smoking my own brisket to grinding my own chuck for homemade beef sausages to putting together a tailgate-inspired charcuterie board with burgers and hot dogs.
 I even got to try an amazing dessert of peanut butter bananas foster with beef bacon!
+I can’t wait to use what I learned to make a smoked beef tenderloin.

 The entire experience was so much fun (you can check out my Instagram account for some photos and videos) but hands-down my favorite part was making my own beef sausage.